This post is also available in: Español (Spanish)

 - Economic value of the tweets sent by that user

 So, as you can see, the info about users inside the Excel sheet is countless.
 With a correct use of Microsoft Excel, you can get really interesting and useful insights about the Twitter users in your analysis.
 And there are no limits, you can get an Excel report for large reports.
 For example, you could get an Excel for the Twitter activity of the MTV EMA awards.
+Or you can even create a report based on the most retweeted tweets of a hashtag.

 More Twitter export with Tweet Binder